-The Company is currently a party to three separate collaboration agreements with Allergan, Inc. Pursuant to the March 2003 collaboration agreement, the Company had received an aggregate of \$17.4 million in payments as of March 31, 2011, consisting of an upfront payment, research funding and related fees.
-This collaboration originally provided for a three-year research term, which has been extended by the parties through March 2012.
-The Company's two other collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
-The Company is eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on product sales, if any, under each of the three collaboration agreements with Allergan.
-The Company recognized revenues from its collaboration agreements with Allergan of \$264,000 and \$271,000 during the three months ended March 31, 2011 and 2010, respectively.
+The Company is currently a party to three separate collaboration agreements with Allergan, Inc. Pursuant to the March 2003 collaboration agreement, the Company had received an aggregate of \$19.0 million in payments as of June 30, 2012, consisting of an upfront payment, research funding and related fees.
+The Company also is eligible to receive up to an aggregate of approximately \$13.5 million in license fees and development and regulatory milestone payments per product under this agreement.
+The 2003 collaboration originally provided for a three-year research term, which has been extended by the parties through March 2013.
+The Company's two other collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
+Under the glaucoma collaboration, the Company had received an aggregate of \$9.5 million in payments as of June 30, 2012, and is eligible to receive up to an aggregate of \$15 million in additional payments upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of June 30, 2012, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+The Company is eligible to receive royalties on future product sales worldwide, if any, under each of the three collaboration agreements with Allergan of \$285,000 and \$548,000 during the three and six months ended June 30, 2012, respectively, and \$271,000 and \$535,000 during the three and six months ended June 30, 2011, respectively.